elastic/integrations/packages/vsphere/docs/README.md

 Logs help you keep a record of events that happen on your machine.
 The `Log` data stream collected by vSphere as integration is `log`.

 Metrics give you insight into the statistics of the vSphere.
-The `Metric` data stream collected by the vSphere integration are `cluster`, `datastore`, `datastorecluster`, `host`, `resourcepool` and `virtualmachine` so that the user can monitor and troubleshoot the performance of the vSphere instance.
+The `Metric` data stream collected by the vSphere integration are `cluster`, `datastore`, `datastorecluster`, `host`, `network`, `resourcepool` and `virtualmachine` so that the user can monitor and troubleshoot the performance of the vSphere instance.

 Data Streams: